ntop/PF_RING/doc/amd.rst

 In order to run PF_RING ZC on those processors you need to disable IOMMU support, you can do this following the steps below:

-1. Set 'IOMMU' to 'Disabled' in your BIOS
+1. Set 'IOMMU' to 'Disabled' in your BIOS.
+Note: on Dell systems the 'x2APIC Mode' should be disabled in order to disable the 'IOMMU'.

 2. Disable amd_iommu in your GRUB boot parameters by appending 'amd_iommu=off' to GRUB_CMDLINE_LINUX /etc/default/grub and running 'update-grub' on Ubuntu or